 April 14, 2015 Africa

-A man holds a placard during an anti-xenophobia march outside the City Hall of Durban on April 8, 2015 (AFP PHOTO/Rajesh Jantilal)
+A man holds a placard during an anti-xenophobia march outside the City Hall of Durban on April 8, 2015 (AFP PHOTO

 The latest outbreak comes after several high-profile figures — including a son of President Jacob Zuma — made polarising statements against foreigners.